alexanmtz/Webpoint-Wordpress-theme/README.md

 ## Webpoint theme ##

-This is a Wordpress theme of my blog.
+### This is a Wordpress theme of my blog.
 It can be used for study.

-The features of the theme include:
+### The features of the theme include:
 * Multilingual
 * Sidebar widget
 * 960 Grid System

-Version history
+### Version history
+* 1.2.1
+  * Fixing bug when navigating through category.
+Issue 1.
 * 1.2.0
   * Topbar theme widget support
   * language-switcher